LoganSeven/geneticArtC/README.md

 ## License

-This part of the project is open-source and available under the MIT License.
+This part of the project is open-source and available under the MIT (modified) License.
+See the [LICENSE](./LICENSE) file for more details.

 ## Credits

-Created by Logan7 - powered by C, SDL2 and evolutionary chaos.
+Created by Logan7 - powered by C, SDL2, Nuklear and evolutionary chaos.

 👉 See the [TODO list](./TODO.md) for planned features and ongoing work.